kakserpom/php-sqlx-rs/README.md

 ])]);
 ```

 Note that field names are case-sensitive.
+Incorrect `direction` string silently defaults to `ASC`.

 ---